Grigoris Makos: AEK Athens

 On 24 June 2009, AEK signed Makos for €800,000 from Panionios signing a five-year deal with the Athenian club.
-Soon after signing, Makos stated "One of the main reasons I decided to come here is because of Dusan Bajevic".
+Soon after signing, Makos stated "One of the main reasons I decided to come here is because of Dušan Bajević".
 On 6 July, Makos decided to continue using the number 14 at AEK, a number which he has used since his youth career.

 On 20 August, Makos made his official debut for AEK, in the game versus Vaslui in the Europa League.
 Makos made his league debut in the 0–1 away win over Atromitos on 30 August.
 An unconvincing pre-season and start to the season seen Makos dropped from the starting 11 to the bench.
 In his first season at AEK, Makos made a total of 28 appearances, 21 in the league, one in the cup, and six in Europe.

 The 2010–11 season started well for Makos.
 He impressed in the away victory against Dundee United for the Europa League play-offs, as well as making good appearances in the pre-season friendlies.
 Makos continued his fine form throughout the regular season, cementing his place in the AEK first team, and won applause from AEK fans for his passionate tireless displays.
 In a season mired with disappointing displays for the team, Makos was one of few players who escaped criticism from AEK fans.
 Overall, his performances were much-improved over his first season at AEK, which was largely deemed as mediocre.
 The season ended in success as Makos won his first ever piece of silverware, the 2010–11 Greek Cup.

 Makos kicked off his third season in superb form, scoring his first ever goal for AEK Athens in the season opener in a 1–0 win against Ergotelis on 18 September 2011.
 Due to his impressive performances, Makos became a regular in the Greece national team and played against Israel, Romania, Croatia and Latvia strengthening his chances of getting called up to the final squad for UEFA Euro 2012 having missed out on the 2010 FIFA World Cup.
-On 8 May 2012, Makos scored his second goal for AEK against Panathinaikos in the Superleague Greece play off in the 2–0 home win over their archrivals.
+On 8 May 2012, Makos scored his second goal for AEK against Panathinaikos in the Super League Greece play off in the 2–0 home win over their archrivals.
 At the end of his third season at AEK, Makos made 34 appearances in total, 28 in the league, one in the cup, and five in Europe.